-In the audit plan, the auditor shall indicate the nature, timing and extent of the audit procedures to be performed for each account area.
-The audit program shall indicate in detail which audit techniques (examining records and documents, operational-physical audit, observation, written and oral debriefing, confirmation, comparison, recalculation, reperformance, etc.) will be used to perform those procedures, which are designed according to audit assertions in each account area.
+In the audit plan, the auditor shall indicate the nature, timing and extent of the audit procedures.
+The audit program shall indicate in detail which audit techniques (examining records and documents, operational-physical audit, observation, written and oral debriefing, confirmation, comparison, recalculation, reperformance, etc.) will be used to perform those procedures, which are designed according to audit assertions.

-2.1 OBTAINING AUDIT EVIDENCE
+2.1.
+OBTAINING AUDIT EVIDENCE